 Sexual abuse is not something to laugh at.
 It is a serious issue that we must all come to terms with because kids today aren’t sharing an innocent kiss behind the mess hall.
-They are engaging in explicit activities with other campers, and with camp staffers.
+They are engaging in explicit activities with other campers, and with camp staffers and counselors.

 When camps look the other way instead of addressing this problem head-on, they must be held responsible.
 A failure to do so sends the message that sexual abuse is not a big deal, which is like rolling out a welcome mat for child predators.

 Sexual Abuse in a Camp

 Day camps and summer camps can teach children valuable skills, give them the opportunity to explore their interests, and facilitate exciting new experiences.
 Being away from parents, and outside of a traditional classroom, helps kids let their guard down and fully engage in whatever learning opportunities are offered.

 The unfortunate reality is these same factors that make camps such a great experience for so many children, also make them a breeding ground for sexual abuse.
 Too many camps are not doing enough to ensure that they are not facilitating camper on camper and/or staff on camper abuse.